 When a child has cancer, sometimes a simple text can mean the world

-When someone you care about is diagnosed with cancer — especially when it’s a child — finding the right words to say can be difficult.
+Knowing what to say when a child has cancer can be difficult.
 Even if you don’t know what to say — say something.
 What the family needs most is support.
 Sometimes a simple text message or email can make all the difference.

 We asked a mom who has been through it not once, but twice, what types of messages helped her family most when her son, Aiden, was diagnosed with leukemia and spent more than five years in treatment.